 BIOL 610 (3-3-0) Endocrinology: A comprehensive study of anatomy, physiology, and patho-physiology of endocrine glands in animals with particular emphasis on humans.
 The course will examine the current research on hormone-related problems in humans such as stress that leads to cardiovascular and gastroenteric diseases.
-Prerequisite: Undergraduate or graduate physiology course.

-BIOL 620 (1-0-2) Seminar: Presentations by faculty, students, and visiting scientists on current research in various specialty areas of biology.
+BIOL 620 (1-1-2) Seminar: Presentations by faculty, students, and visiting scientists on current research in various specialty areas of biology.
 Prerequisite: Consent of instructor.

 BIOL 630 (3-3-0) Topics in Biology: Studies of current topics in various areas of biology, with emphasis on significant advancements.
-Prerequisite: Consent of the instructor.

 BIOL 640 (3-3-0) Comparative Physiology: A comparative study of the organ systems of vertebrates and the physiological processes involved in maintaining the homeostasis.
-Prerequisite: Consent of instructor or previous course in physiology.

-BIOL 650 (3-2-2) Communities and Ecosystems: A study of interactions between species, community structure, nutrient and energy flow in ecosystems, and geographical ecology.
-Prerequisite: A course in ecology or consent of instructor.
+BIOL 650 (3-3-2) Communities and Ecosystems: A study of interactions between species, community structure, nutrient and energy flow in ecosystems, and geographical ecology.

 BIOL 660 (3-3-0) Evolution: A study of the history of life, evolutionary relationships among organisms, mechanisms of evolution, and speciation.
-Prerequisite: A course in ecology/evolution or consent of instructor.

 BIOL 670 (3-2-2) Physiology: An analysis of the functions of major organ systems, especially in mammals, with attention to and discussions of current research articles published in the American Journal of Physiology.
-Prerequisite: A course in physiology or consent of instructor.

 BIOL 680 (3-2-2) Radiation Biology: A study of the procedures and applications of the principles of atomic radiation, including methods, means of detection, measurement, and utilization in research.
-Prerequisite: One year of physics, calculus with analytic geometry, and analytical chemistry.

-BIOL 690 (6) Research and Thesis: Independent investigation work on an approved program reported in a prescribed written form.
+BIOL 690 (1-1-0) Research and Thesis: Independent investigation work on an approved program reported in a prescribed written form.
 A total of six (6) credit hours required, taken in blocks of (1) to (6) hours.
-Prerequisite: Consent of the research advisor.